Nursing and Midwifery Board of Australia - Safety and quality guidelines for nurse practitioners

 An arrangement between the NMBA and Medicare Australia requires either regulatory body to notify the other of any issues.
 This can relate to conduct, performance or health that may affect the performance of an individual NP, as a prescriber or provider of Medicare services or medicines.
 For example, if Medicare Australia has cause to investigate a particular provider, they will notify the NMBA of that investigation, and vice versa.

 Medicare Australia continues its important monitoring and review role.
 This is designed to make sure that the services and medicines provided by any health professional with access to the MBS and PBS are effective, efficient, appropriate and within benchmarking limits.
-If the NMBA receives notification of an issue relating to performance, health or conduct of a NP, as the professional regulatory authority the NMBA will oversee the assessment of that notification and any subsequent investigation or disciplinary action.
+If the NMBA receives notification of an issue relating to performance, health or conduct of an NP, as the professional regulatory authority the NMBA will oversee the assessment of that notification and any subsequent investigation or disciplinary action.

 NPs who are assigned a Medicare provider number or Pharmaceutical Benefits Scheme prescriber number, have requirements for collaboration as described in sections 5 – 7 of the Australian Government National Health (Collaborative arrangements for nurse practitioners) Determination, 2010.